Kelvin-kariuki/tender_prenuer/README.md

 ## Known Bugs
 The landing page is fairly new.
 No know bugs reported yet.
 ## Technologies Used
-Technology used is CSS,HTML and React
+Technology used is CSS,HTML,React, Active Record and Ruby

 ## Support and contact details
 Feel free to leave a comment.